OCamlPro/techelson/user_doc/src/testing/index.md

 ```

 Techelson will then run the testcases in sequence.
 All testcases will have access to all the
 contracts provided with `--contract`.
+For more information about command-line refer to the [Usage
+section].

-This section builds on the small example from the [Michelson Section], and a slightly more involved
+This section builds on the small example from the [Michelson section], and a slightly more involved
 example later on, to introduce techelson's workflow and its extended instruction set.

 - [First Steps] shows how to run a simple testcase with no contract.